 I'm not promoting illegal actions here.
 That said, you'll probably find lots of opportunities to teach illegally, both privately and through buxibans.
 Read through the experiences here on Formosa of people who have been caught working illegally at kindergartens or without work permits, then decide for yourself if you are willing to risk it.

+(A) I'm sure the school will try to fulfill your request for Taiwanese roommates it possible.
 (B) I think it depends on your own personality.
 Have you lived with roommates before?
 When I considered living in a dorm at Tzu Chi University, I decided that I personally couldn't handle four people to a room, no air conditioning, and no meat on campus.

 Short term leases are possible but you have to find them.
 Being able to speak some Chinese is in your favor.
 The school may be able to help you, and you can also look on websites like 591.com.tw.

 Converting your license depends upon whether or not your country has reciprocity with Taiwan, and even the Department of Motor Vehicles seems to be confused on that point.
 As an American, I know most state licenses can't be converted.
 However, an international license can be used in Taiwan for up to one year, I believe, as long as you take it to the Department of Motor Vehicles in Taiwan and register it there.